-The James J. McGoldrick Scholarship for Excellence in German
+The James J. McGoldrick Scholarship for

 Dr. McGoldrick fostered German-American relations through his exemplary involvement and inspiration in the twinning of Buffalo and Dortmund, in 1977.
 Consequently, Dr. McGoldrick initiated an exchange between Buffalo and Dortmund high schools, and, in 1980, introduced a similar exchange agreement between Canisius College and the University at Dortmund: Here, once again, Dr. James J. McGoldrick had been the driving force “behind the scenes.”
 Soon thereafter, Dr. McGoldrick secured internship opportunities for Canisius’ German majors in Dortmund, Buffalo’s sister city.
 In the course of almost 40 years, innumerable German and American students from both cities took advantage of these unusual opportunities, helping to tie even more closely the excellent relationship, which continues to exist between the United States of America and the Federal Republic of Germany.